Spartan Writing Camp Staff

 Dawn Reed

-Dawn Reed believes that stories and words matter.
-She celebrates the joy of imagination and creativity through written expression.
+Dawn Reed believes that our stories and words matter.
+She celebrates the joy of imagination and creativity through writing.
+Dawn is a fan of wizarding worlds and fantasy, including Harry Potter and Lord of the Rings.

-Dawn is an English teacher at Okemos High School and a co-director of the Red Cedar Writing Project.
-Through this work, Dawn has collaborated with writers and teachers from coast to coast.
-She enjoys working with writers of all ages.
-Dawn also enjoys spending time with family, reading, writing, exploring new places, and staring at the stars.
+Dawn is an English teacher at Okemos High School and co-director of the Red Cedar Writing Project at Michigan State University.
+Dawn enjoys working with writers of all ages.

-Dawn is looking forward to spending time being creative with witches and wizards in Spartan Writing Camp’s Wizarding World of Writing and embracing the connection of images and texts in Spartan Writing Camp’s Graphic Novel Writing.
+Dawn is looking forward to spending time being creative with witches and wizards in Spartan Writing Camp’s Wizarding World of Writing.

 Nicholas Meadows